 2. Food that might help lower A1C

-A1C lowering Foods: Certain foods and herbs can help lower your A1C.
-Functional foods are avocados, berries, cold-water fish, fiber-rich grains, legumes, nuts, green tea, spinach, cocoa, red wine, and vinegar.
+A1C-lowering Foods: Functional foods are avocados, berries, cold-water fish, fiber-rich grains, legumes, nuts, green tea, spinach, cocoa, red wine, and vinegar.
 Useful herbs are cinnamon, fenugreek, and garlic.
 Try incorporating these into your regular diet.

 3. Increase physical activities